State and Federal Government Agencies That Regulate Your Restaurant

 The agency’s structure is complex, consisting of planning, finance, and research departments, criminal investigation divisions, data processing units, and returns processing satellites.
 FICA and FUTA are some employer tax contributions collected by the IRS.

-- Laws enforced/administered: Internal Revenue laws, IRA Restructuring and Reform Act of 1998.
+- Laws enforced and administered: Internal Revenue laws, IRA Restructuring and Reform Act of 1998.

-- Jurisdiction/coverage: All employers, employees, and residents of the United States.
+- Jurisdiction and coverage: All employers, employees, and residents of the United States.

-- Inspection rights: IRS has been given broad powers in the area of investigation and the issuing of summonses requiring taxpayers to produce records and testimony for examination.
-The U.S. Supreme Court has set forth, in a series of cases, the rules with which the IRS must comply in order to obtain a court order enforcing a summons.
+- Inspection rights: The IRS has broad investigative authority and may issue summonses requiring taxpayers to produce records and testimony for examination.
+The U.S. Supreme Court has set forth in a series of cases the rules with which the IRS must comply in order to obtain a court order enforcing a summons.
 Taxpayers may be imprisoned for failure to comply with a summons.

-- There are two types of IRS agents – revenue agents and special agents.
+- There are two types of IRS agents– revenue agents and special agents.
 A revenue agent is a person who conducts routine civil audits; a special agent is a person who conducts only criminal investigations for the IRS.
-Keep in mind that information obtained by a revenue agent can also be used against you in criminal proceedings.
+Keep in mind that information obtained by a revenue agent may also be used against you in criminal proceedings.

-- Enforcement: The IRS can issue penalties such as late charges against a person or entity for failure to timely file a tax return or pay the taxes owed.
-Additionally, if the IRS discovers that a person or business has lied on their tax return, the IRS can file criminal charges against that person or business.
+- Enforcement: The IRS may issue penalties such as late charges against a person or entity for failure to timely file a tax return or pay taxes owed.
+Additionally, if the IRS discovers that a person or business has falsified a tax return, it may file criminal charges against that person or business.

-At a time when government agencies have increased involvement in business operations, it becomes imperative that restaurant operators develop proper procedures for contacts with the many government agencies, inspectors, and representatives who may visit their establishment.
+At a time when government agencies have increased involvement in business operations, it becomes imperative that restaurant operators develop proper procedures for contact and communications with the many government agencies, inspectors, and representatives who may visit your establishment.

 It is in your own best interest to courteously welcome these individuals and make available to them whatever it is they have a right to inspect.
 Naturally, you are entitled to request identification before opening books or submitting to an inspection of any kind.
 If you consider it advisable, consult with your accountant and your attorney before doing so.
-Properly authorized auditors and inspectors shouldn’t mind being asked to identify themselves or agreeing to an audit at a more convenient time or after you have consulted with your accountant or attorney.
+Properly authorized auditors and inspectors generally should not be asked to identify themselves or agree to an audit at a more convenient time, such as after you have consulted with your accountant or attorney.